MEEDOO99/MEEDOO/Rules-Guidebook.md

 `Native - a person who learned to speak the language of the place where he or she was born as a child rather than learning it as a foreign language`

-The requirement for being a native speaker is to have been born in a country where English is the primary form of communication _and_ to have spoken that language while you were growing up (ages 1-18).
+You must have been born in a primarily English-speaking country _and_ be able to speak the language to a reasonable degree.

 # **Section D - Voice channels**
+Keep in mind rules from section B also apply in the voice channel.

 ### D1.
 Loud, disruptive sounds
 Loud disruptive sounds in the voice channel are prohibited.
 This includes screaming into the microphone, earrape, playing music or other sounds through your microphone, or excessive background noise.